Coming to Terms With Being a Widower

 Being a widower and dating again

-As time goes by, you may even find you’re hankering after a relationship – even if it is only for companionship.
+As time goes by, you may find yourself hankering after a new relationship – even if it is only for companionship.
 This is nothing to feel guilty about.
-In fact widowers have a greater tendency to want to seek out another partner sooner than that of widows.
+In fact, widowers have a greater tendency to seek out another partner, sooner than that of widows.

 Dating again if you’re still relatively young may not have the same amount of foreboding than for those who are older.
-However, a bit of moral support from friends and family could make the exercise that much more lightweight.
-It could be that one of your friends will know someone who could well be an interesting proposition for you.
-There are, of course, many social avenues for you to investigate; or you may even want to explore the possibilities presented by online dating.
-It is the norm these days for people, young and not so young, to seek out friendship on dating websites.
+However, a bit of encouragement from friends and family could make the exercise that much more lightweight.
+It could be that one of your friends will know someone who could be an interesting proposition for you.
+There are, of course, many social avenues for you to investigate; or you may want to explore the possibilities presented by online dating.
+It is the norm these days for people, young and not so young, to seek out romance on dating sites.
 This way you can take your time and not feel pressured in any way.